-(1) These columns show the potential range of payouts for fiscal 2017 performance under our Cash Incentive Compensation Plan described in the section titled "Cash Incentive Compensation" in the "Compensation Discussion and Analysis" above.
-The cash incentive payments for 2017 performance are shown in the column "Non-Equity Incentive Plan Compensation" of the Summary Compensation Table above.

-- (2) These columns show the potential range of payouts of three-year performance stock awards granted under the Long-Term Management Incentive Plan during fiscal 2017.
-The 2017 three-year performance period is July 1, 2016 June 30, 2019. - (3) The amounts represent stock options granted on September 1, 2016 in accordance with our Omnibus Stock Plan described in the "Compensation Discussion and Analysis" above.
-The options are fully vested at the time of grant and they expire on or before September 1, 2026, subject to other terms and conditions of the Omnibus Stock Plan. - (4) The amounts shown represent the aggregate grant date fair value computed in accordance with FASB ASC Top 718.
-The assumptions used in calculating the stock option award amount may be found in Note 8 to the audited financial statements in our Annual Report on Form 10-K for the fiscal year ended June 30, 2017.
+- (1) These columns show the potential range of payouts for fiscal 2018 performance under our Cash Incentive compensation plan described in the section titled "Cash Incentive Compensation" in the "Compensation Discussion and Analysis" above.
+The cash incentive payments for 2018 performance are shown in the column "Non-Equity Incentive Plan Compensation" of the Summary Compensation Table above. - (2) These columns show the potential range of payouts of three-year performance stock awards granted under the Long-Term Management Incentive Plan during fiscal 2018.
+The 2018 three-year performance period is July 1, 2017 June 30, 2020.
+The amount for Mr. Hamilton represents the potential range of payouts of three-year performance stock awards granted under the Long-Term Management Incentive Plan during fiscal 2018 per his employment letter dated December 21, 2017 for the three-year performance periods of July 1, 2015 June 30, 2018, July 1, 2016 June 30, 2019 and July 1, 2017 June 30, 2020. - (3) The amounts represent restricted stock units granted on July 1, 2017 and stock options granted on September 8, 2017 to Messrs.
+Steven Hall and Richard Stanley both grants in accordance with our Omnibus Stock Plan described in the "Compensation Discussion and Analysis" above.
+The restricted stock units fully vested on June 30, 2018 and were converted to common stock shares on vesting date subject to the terms and conditions set forth in the Notification of Award letter and the terms and conditions of the Omnibus Stock Plan.
+The options are fully vested at the time of grant and they expire on or before September 1, 2027 subject to the terms and conditions set forth in the Notification of Award letter other terms and conditions of the Omnibus Stock Plan. - (4) The amounts shown represent the aggregate grant date fair value computed in accordance with FASB ASC Top 718.
+The assumptions used in calculating the stock option award amount may be found in Note 8 to the audited financial statements in our Annual Report on Form 10-K for the fiscal year ended June 30, 2018.